jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HG 10 Disposal of livestock
 When this section applies
-(1) This section applies when a person (the exiting partner) disposes of some or all of their partner's interests to an entering partner and section HG 3(3) applies, to the extent to which those interests include specified livestock and that specified livestock includes female breeding livestock and, for the income year, the partners use—
+(1) This section applies when an exiting partner disposes of some or all of their partner's interests to an entering partner and section HG 3(3) applies, to the extent to which those interests include specified livestock and that specified livestock includes female breeding livestock and, for the income year, the partners use—
   (a) the national standard cost scheme for specified livestock, described in section EC 22 (National standard cost scheme); or
   (b) the cost price method for specified livestock, described in section EC 25 (Cost price, replacement price, or market value).
 Entering partner's cost base